-While there are many causes of hair loss, the most common issue, especially for men, is genetics.
+While there are many causes of hair loss, the most common reason, especially for men, is genetics.
 Hereditary hair loss as men age is the number one leading factor of baldness.

-We lose approximately an average of 100 hairs a day.
-However, these hairs are immediately replaced by new hairs that are also growing at the same time.
-Hair loss can occur suddenly or on a gradual phase and it may affect your scalp or your entire body, depending on what’s causing it.
-Furthermore, other causes of hair loss may also include the following:
+We lose an average of 100 hairs a day, however, these hairs are immediately replaced by new hairs growing at the same time.
+Hair loss can occur suddenly or gradually and it may affect your scalp or your entire body, depending on what’s causing it.
+Other causes of hair loss may include:

 - Stress – a lot of people may experience hair thinning for several months due to a physical or emotional shock.
 However, this type of hair loss is only temporary.

 - Certain Hairstyles and treatments – hairstyles that pull your hair like tight pigtails, ponytails or braids can actually cause traction alopecia.
 Permanent hair treatments and hot oil treatment may also lead to hair loss; these hair treatments cause inflammation to the hair follicles.
 If there is scarring, hair loss may be permanent.

 - Radiation Therapy – for example, during cancer treatment.

 - Certain medical conditions and hormonal changes – in women, hormonal changes due to pregnancy, childbirth menopause or thyroid problems may cause temporary or permanent hair loss.
 As for medical conditions, hair loss may be due to alopecia, scalp infections like ringworm or a hair-pulling disorder known as trichotillomania.